AndreiMarhatau/otomoto-parser/README.md

 # otomoto-parser

-Simple Playwright-based parser that paginates through results and appends items to a JSONL file.
+GraphQL-based parser that paginates through results and appends items to a JSONL file.

 ## Usage